 The Eastland-Fairfield learning environment extends far beyond the classroom.
-Internships, job shadowing, community service, field trips, guest speakers, and cooperative education all provide valuable experience, connections, and practice in building technical and people skills.
-Students may also graduate with industry credentials that can propel them up the ladder in their career.
+Students have the opportunity to engage in internships, work-based learning (formerly known as "school to work"), job shadowing, community service, field trips, student organizations, cooperative education, and with guest speakers, all of which provide valuable experience, connections, and practice in building technical and interpersonal skills.